-Earlier this month, I asked my readers how they were doing with their 2021 goals.
+Back in June of 2021, I asked my readers how they were doing with their goals for the year.
 And I got a ton of great replies.
 So today, I thought it would only be fair to share the real numbers from my own goals for 2021.

 I have two objectives for my business this year:

 And while everyone loves to focus on how much money they make…

 The second part about how much time I’m working is actually more important to me.

 Because it’s relatively easy to make more money just by working more hours.

 But that also leads to exhaustion, burnout, and less freedom.

 Which is the opposite of what I want for myself.